top of page

 Origins of the Feast of Fools

 The Feast of Fools traces its roots to both Christian and pagan traditions.
 In early Christian Europe, the festival emerged as part of the liturgical calendar, with ties to the Roman Saturnalia—a pagan festival characterized by role reversals, feasting, and merriment.
-During Saturnalia, slaves and masters would exchange roles in a symbolic act of social leveling, creating a sense of communal unity.
+Saturnalia provided the conceptual foundation for social inversion, as slaves and masters would exchange roles in a symbolic act of social leveling, creating a sense of communal unity.

 Traditions and Activities